-- 7.1 Ward Members have been updated and they communicate regularly with officers to address any issues as/when necessary. - 7.2 A resident engagement session was undertaken on 24th October 2018 about the redevelopment proposals for the Learie Constantine Centre site prior to the planning application submission.
-Local residents and businesses were also then consulted as part of the statutory planning process.
+- 7.1 Ward Members are kept up-to-date and communicate regularly with officers to address any issues as and when necessary. - 7.2 A resident engagement session was undertaken on 27th June 2019 about the redevelopment proposals for the Dudden Hill Lane Community Centre site and adjacent disused games court, prior to the planning application submission.
+Local residents and businesses were also consulted as part of the statutory planning process.